Introduction of Henna:henna flower and henna leaves.

 flowering tree of Lawsonia inermis with white small flowers and purple fruits The capsularfruit is oblate, 6~7 mm in diameter, usually with 4 dents; Seeds are numerous, thick, small, triangular, and spire-shaped, the seed skin is spongy at the tip.
 Its flowering period is from June to October, fruiting in December.

-Ecological environment: Lawsonia inermis is native to East Africa and Southeast Asia.
+Ecological environment: Lawsonia inermis is native to southeast Asia and east Africa.
 It is cultivated all over the world, with strong adaptability and a wide range of suitable growth.
 Flowers are very fragrant and can be planted in gardens for viewing.

 flowering stem of Lawsonia inermis with small white flowers grow in sunny field Growth characteristics: Lawsonia inermis is usually propagated by seeds or by nutrition.
 The optimum temperature for seed germination is 25~30 °C (Celsius, or 77~86 degrees Fahrenheit).
 Because the seeds are small, the soil of the seedbed should be finely leveled and properly compacted.
 The seeds should be scattered on the soil surface, and then covered with a polyethylene film.
 After germination, the film should be removed.
 If the seeds are sowed too deeply, such as 2.5 cm, they will not germinate.
 Nutrition propagation means cutting semi-lignified branches for cutting, and the rooting rate can reach 50-95%.
 When cutting, the rooting rate of horizontal cuttings is 2-4 times higher than that of vertical cuttings.